 In this series of articles, we look at the very basics of pixel art; things you should know before jumping in.
 Want to just go ahead and jump in anyways?
 Have a look at our series of tutorials, but be aware you’re missing out on some important knowledge.

 Unless you’re reading this as a printout, you’re looking at pixels right now.
 Your screen is made up of tiny little dots: pixels.
 A pixel is the smallest possible dot a screen can have.
 Every single thing on your screen is made up of them.

 Pixel art can be defined as ‘an artwork in which every single pixel was placed with an express purpose in mind’.
 While in other digital art forms you generally don’t look at single pixels but rather at the shapes they create as a whole, in pixel art you think about every single pixel on its own and how it relates to the rest of your piece.
-Since this can be quite a time-consuming process, pixel art is generally small- however, there are plenty of artists who do pixel art on a larger scale.
+Every pixel in the piece has a role to play, and changing it has an impact on the whole piece .
+Since thinking about every individual pixel can be quite a time-consuming process, pixel art is generally small- however, there are plenty of artists who do pixel art on a larger scale.

 Long, long ago (well, not that long ago, really), computers weren’t as powerful as they are these days.
 They had incredibly limited processing power, so images had to take up very little space and power.
 Do you remember the game Pong?
 The visuals in it could be considered a very basic form of pixel art.

 From Pong it soon evolved into Pac-Man– lo and behold, circles!
 More colours!
 As computers evolved, so did the images.
 On early gaming consoles all games used pixel art, because those images (in games often called ‘sprites’) were the only way to cram everything onto the gaming cartridges.
 The practice of making images as small as possible (data-wise) for games is still used today, most notably in mobile gaming.
 However, the need for small images is disappearing as computers grow in power.